How to get rid of Black Garden Ants around the home

 Search for ants around the garden, in between paving cracks and under rocks and stones.
 You may be able to spot dirt mounds at the entrance to their tunnels.
 Set bait traps near dirt mounds to reach the colony efficiently.

-Ants are mini all-terrain vehicles, capable of taking advantage of the tiniest cracks to gain entrance into the home.
-Pay attention to door and window openings – we’re less likely to notice these seal faults in the warmer months but they’re prime ways for ants to gain access into properties.
+Ants are mini all-terrain vehicles; capable of taking advantage of the tiniest cracks to gain entrance into the home.
+Pay attention to door and window openings, We’re less likely to notice these seal faults in the warmer months, but they’re prime ways for ants to gain access into properties.
 Be sure to check for cracks in skirting boards too!
 Ants are attracted to standing bodies of water, so make sure boiler rooms, bathrooms and kitchens are leak-free.

 Ants expand the nest by tunnelling deeper, expanding out into a lattice of hiding holes.